Procurement software: History

+However, by the early 2010s it became clear that deeper integration with core business systems was a priority for many buyers.
+This led Oracle and SAP to align procurement capabilities with their ERP and financial software.
+But the space was still ripe for new entrants, most notably Coupa in 2007.
+Ariba was acquired by SAP in 2012.
+Best-of breeds adopted open integration architectures to flexibly connect with a range of back-end systems.

+While the procurement software market remains divided between integrated and best-of-breed options, there is now greater focus on interoperability and joint go-to-market partnerships across vendors.

+With the rise in popularity of mobile smartphones, businesses introduced mobile procurement softwares.

 Benefits

 The key benefit for organisations using procurement software include ease of administration, access to information, and potential long-term cost savings.
 Having a single interface for procurement related management information cuts down the time and effort required to monitor organisational spending.
 The use of such software also allows procurement managers to control the vendors used by the wider organisation so all employees take advantage of negotiated rates and other terms of service.
-Notable companies in the market include GEP SMART, Oracle, SAP, Coupa, Basware, Infor and Workday.
+Notable companies in the market include SAP, GEP, Ivalua, Coupa, Oracle, Infor, and Workday.